Jose Altuve (06/05/90) is a six-time All-Star and World Series champion who has been with the Astros since making his MLB debut in 2011.

 Astros manager Dusty Baker addressed the issue recently;

-In any case, it’s an explanation as to why his cards aren’t as coveted as they once were.
+In any case, it explains why his cards aren’t as coveted as they once were.